aleclarson/valtio-kit/readme.md

 </details>

 4. Call `createClass` to define a reactive class.
-For example, here's a simple counter:
+For example, here's a simple counter (please note that there's much, much more you can do with `createClass`):

 ```ts
 export const Counter = createClass((initialCount = 0) => {